nodejs/node-addon-api/doc/async_worker.md

 # AsyncWorker

-`AsyncWorker` is an abstract class that you can subclass to remove many of the tedious tasks of moving data between the event loop and worker threads.
+`Napi::AsyncWorker` is an abstract class that you can subclass to remove many of the tedious tasks of moving data between the event loop and worker threads.
 This class internally handles all the details of creating and executing an asynchronous operation.

 Once created, execution is requested by calling `Queue`.
 When a thread is available for execution the `Execute` method will be invoked.
 Once `Execute` complets either `OnOK` or `OnError` will be invoked.
-Once the `OnOK` or `OnError` methods are complete the AsyncWorker instance is destructed.
+Once the `OnOK` or `OnError` methods are complete the `Napi::AsyncWorker` instance is destructed.

 For the most basic use, only the `Execute` method must be implemented in a subclass.